 A lot of breeders and non-breeders try their best to avoid accidental matings of two dogs.
-Often, breeders are properly prepared but unfortunately, sometimes two dogs are left together either by mistake, or by lack of attention.
-This articles explain you how to tell if two dogs have mated.
+Often, breeders are properly prepared but unfortunately, sometimes two dogs are left together either by mistake or by lack of attention.
+This article explains to you how to tell if two dogs have mated.

 First off, let me tell you that it is extremely complicated to accurately state whether or not two dogs just mated.
 If you catch them during the coitus, it’s obvious and you will immediately know and prepare for confirming the pregnancy or undergoing a dog abortion.
 If you are wondering how to know if two dogs just mated, you probably arrived and surprised them being close but did not actually see them do anything.